mehakcodez/smart-voice-calculator/README.md

-# smart-voice-calculator
+# Smart Voice Calculator

-A clean and responsive smart calculator built with HTML, CSS and JavaScript.
-It supports basic and advanced calculations, voice input, and history tracking.
-Designed as a lightweight and user-friendly web app for quick and efficient calculations.
+A modern calculator web app built using HTML, CSS, and JavaScript.

+Features:
+- Basic and advanced calculations
+- Voice input support
+- Calculation history
+- Clean and responsive UI
+- Lightweight and fast

+This project is designed as a beginner-to-intermediate level web application and works directly in the browser.